LeilaDarabi/data-analyst/README.md

 Power BI support different types of charts, grapgs, maps and cards to visualize data and derive insights.

-also, data models are used to connect multiple data sources to build a relationship
+Data models are used to connect multiple data sources to build a relationship.

+Dara Analysis Expressions(DAX) is a  library of functions and operaions that can be combined to build formulas and expressions in POWER BI desktop. it allows you to creat new calculated columns and measures.